Rectangular Matrix Additions in Low and High Temperatures

-We set up a condition in terms of moments, that under some mild technical assumption, is equivalent to the weak convergence, in probability, of the random empirical measures $\{\mu_{M}\}$ to some limiting probability measure $\mu$ when $M\rightarrow \infty$.
-The moments of $\mu$ are all finite and given by $m_{k}$'s.
+We set up a condition in terms of moments, that under some mild technical assumption, is equivalent to the weak convergence, in probability, of the random empirical measures $\{\mu_{N}\}$ to some limiting probability measure $\mu$ when $N\rightarrow \infty$.
+The moments of $\mu$ are all finite and denoted as $m_{k}$.